mtownsend5512/request-xml/README.md

 ];
 ```

-Named middleware for specific uses:
+Or, if you want named middleware for specific routes:

 ```php
 protected $routeMiddleware = [